-The cheapest flight to Szczecin you can get by boooking 41 days before departure.
+For the cheapest flights to Szczecin book 41 days before departure.

 The most popular airlines on the route Bergen - Szczecin: Wizz Air (W6), SAS (SK), Norwegian Air Shuttle (DY).

-The cheapest flights you can book on the route Flesland (BGO) - Goleniow (SZZ).
+The cheapest flights are on the route Flesland (BGO) - Goleniow (SZZ).

 Direct flights last about 1h 45min.

 Direct flights available 4 days a week - Tuesday, Wednesday, Saturday, Sunday.

 Direct flights: Wizz Air (W6).

 Would you like to become a pirate?
 Step to Papugarnia (the Parrot Aviary) at 44 Wyzwolenia Street.
 The colorful birds are not caged here.
 They are free to fly around, sit on people’s shoulders, and can be fed by hand.

 10 km south of Szczecin, on Wzgórza Bukowe (the Beech Hills), lies the Beech Woods Landscape Park.
 It’s perfect for a walk or to have a picnic by Jezioro Szmaragdowe (the Emerald Lake).